Stellar cooling limits on light scalar boson revisited: Bremsstrahlung emission of light scalar

 \paragraph{Absorption by inverse $e$-$N$ bremsstrahlung}

-The absorption rate by the $e$-$N$ bremsstrahlung process is calculated with the diagrams where the light boson line is flipped from the out-going to the in-coming.
+The absorption rate by the $e$-$N$ bremsstrahlung process is calculated with the diagrams where the light boson line is flipped from the outgoing to the incoming.
 As assumed in the emission rate, if the Standard Model fermions are non-relativistic and non-degenerate, we can obtain the following simple formula of the absorption rate,

 where the function $H(x,y)$ is defined as